artsy/README/practices/mobile.md

 ### Logistics

 Each mobile app at Artsy is deployed according to its own unique needs.
-See their repos (listed [below](#artsy-ios-apps)) for deployment instructions.
-Releases of the main, collector-focused app (Eigen) are handled by the Collector Experience team on [a 2-week cadence 🔐](../resources/mobile/release-cadence.md).
+We have a release process

 ### Our Technologies